tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 date: 2024-03-20
 ---

+> Stable diffusion is an extremely powerful text-to-image model, however it struggles with generating images of specific subjects.
+We decided to address this by exploring a state of the art finetuing method known as DreamBooth to evaluate it's ability to create images with custom faces as well as its ability to replicate custom environments.

+<!--more-->
+{: class="table-of-content"}
+* TOC
+{:toc}

 ## Abstract

 We address the limitations of stable diffusion models in generating images of specific subjects and environments by applying a state-of-the-art fine-tuning method known as DreamBooth, which enables the model to recognize and generate specific subjects or styles.
 We proceed with two main objectives: to assess DreamBooth's effectiveness in creating images with faces, and to evaluate its capability in accurately replicating custom environments across multiple diffusions -- a novel exploration since DreamBooth has predominantly focused on replicating specific objects.
 We conducted experiments using datasets specifically curated for these tasks, fine-tuning the Stable Diffusion and Stable Diffusion XL models in conjunction with DreamBooth.
 The results demonstrate a significant improvement in the model's ability to produce detailed and contextually appropriate images, showcasing DreamBooth's potential in enhancing the specificity and relevance of generated images.
 This research contributes to the field of generative artificial intelligence by providing insights into methods for personalizing text-to-image models, with implications for advancing content creation in various creative industries.

-<!--more-->
-{: class="table-of-content"}
-* TOC
-{:toc}

 ## How Diffusion Works